TalAter/cache.adderall/README.md

 # cache.adderall
-:godmode: A more impatient version of cache.addAll()
+:godmode: An impatient version of cache.addAll()